Paddle up and get kayaking with out ultimate guide to kayaking in Singapore!

 120 Tanjong Beach Walk, Sentosa, Singapore 098942

-Started in 2010 by a kayak enthusiast, Ninja Kayakers is a 3-men outfit offering innovative kayaking routes for people of all ages.
+Started in 2010 by a kayak enthusiast, Ninja Kayakers is now 3-men team offering innovative kayaking routes for people of all ages.

-Using inflatable kayaks, kayakers are able to deploy its kayaks with ease and explore places at will, hence the name of the company Ninja Kayakers.
+Using inflatable kayaks, ninja kayakers are able to deploy their kayaks with ease and explore places unaccessible to most people!

 Ninja Kayakers offers a variety of routes, each with a unique touch and challenge.
-The Secret Sentosa tours, for instance, takes one to the water edges of Tanjong Rimau (Fort Silos0), providing a fresh perspective at the iconic attraction many of us are familiar with.
-Another of its highlight tour, the Seletar Sling, takes one along Sungei Simpang and offers an optional visit to Ah Hua’s Kelong.
+The Secret Sentosa tour for instance, takes one to the water edges of Tanjong Rimau (Fort Silos0), providing a unique perspective of the iconic attraction many of us are familiar with.
+Another of its highlight tour is the Seletar Sling, a 5.5km trail that takes one along Sungei Simpang with an optional visit to Ah Hua’s Kelong.

-To top it off, a field-cooked lunch is provided for all half-day tours.
+To top it all off, a field-cooked lunch is provided for all half-day tours.

 From $120 per pax

 Operating hours are subjected to bookings

 Q: Do I need any kayak experience or certification to rent one?

 The answer is NO!
 Beginner kayaks such as the sit-on-top kayaks and canoes do not require any prior experience or certification.
 On the other hand, closed-deck kayaks and outrigger require a minimum of Kayak 1 Star Personal Skill Award to operate.
 Note that personal Flotation Device (PFD) will be provided for all kayak rentals.